 A sleep study or polysomnogram (PSG) is a test that electronically transmits and records specific physical activities while you sleep.
-The recordings become data that are analyzed by a qualified sleep specialist to determine if you have a sleep disorder.
+The recordings become data that a qualified sleep specialist analyzes to figure out if you have a sleep disorder.

-Diagnostic daytime multiple sleep latency test (MSLT): The MSLT is used to diagnose narcolepsy and to measure the degree of daytime sleepiness.
+Diagnostic daytime multiple sleep latency test (MSLT) is used to diagnose narcolepsy and to measure the degree of daytime sleepiness.
 It measures how quickly you fall asleep in quiet situations during the day.
 It also monitors how quickly and how often you enter REM sleep.
-To ensure accurate results, it is performed on the morning following a diagnostic overnight PSG.
+To ensure accurate results, it's performed on the morning following a diagnostic overnight PSG.

-Split-night PSG with CPAP titration: Split-night PSG is conducted when moderate or severe sleep apnea has been discovered or strongly suspected during the first part of the night's study.
-The second half of the night is used to determine the necessary CPAP pressure required to alleviate apnea.
+Split-night PSG with CPAP titration is done when moderate or severe sleep apnea has been discovered or strongly suspected during the first part of the night's study.
+The second half of the night is used to determine the CPAP pressure needed to offset apnea.

-On the night of your sleep study, you will be assigned to a private bedroom in a sleep center or hospital.
-Near the bedroom will be a central monitoring area, where the technicians monitor sleeping patients.
+On the night of your sleep study, you'll be assigned to a private bedroom in a sleep center or hospital.
+Near the bedroom will be a central monitoring area, where technicians watch and check on you while you sleep.

-You will be hooked up to equipment that may look uncomfortable.
-However, most patients fall asleep with little difficulty.
+You'll be hooked up to equipment that may look uncomfortable.
+However, most people fall asleep with little difficulty.

 Sticky surface electrodes will be put on your face, scalp, chest and limbs.
 They'll send electrical signals, which are generated by your brain and muscle activity, to the measuring equipment.
 While you sleep these signals are recorded digitally.
 These sensors record your brain activity, heart rate, heart rhythm and blood pressure.